Bolaven Plateau: Tourism

 Tourism has taken a hold in the Bolaven Plateau because of the unique aspects of the region that have triggered great intrigue.
-The most popular places visited by tourists are the waterfalls in the region, the villages of the ethnic minorities, and other geopolitical areas of interest.
+The most popular places visited by tourists are the waterfalls in the region, the villages of the ethnic minorities, and other geographical and cultural areas of interest.

-The Bolaven Province has a number of waterfalls.
-The Tad Lo Waterfalls that are approximately 58 miles from northeast Pakse are a common destination.
-The "lush vegetation" that surrounds the waterfall makes it a desired destination though the fall itself "drops only a few meters".
-In addition, one can go "beyond Paksong on the way to Pakse [where] another spectacular waterfall, Taat Fang (also known as Dong Hua Sao), tumbles 120 metres, making it the tallest waterfall in Laos.
-Well-marked trails lead the physically fit 6 kilometres to the base of the falls":.
+The Bolaven Plateau has a number of waterfalls.
+Tad Lo is a common destination in the northeastern part of the plateau.
+The locally maintained Visit Tad Lo website provides practical information on waterfalls, village walks, guided treks, workshops and other activities in Tad Lo.

+In addition, beyond Paksong on the way to Pakse, Tad Fan is another major waterfall on the plateau.

 Tourist attractions also include the villages of ethnic minorities who have grown accustomed to sharing their culture with visitors to the region.
 Travel guides inform visitors of nearby villages that can be visited: "Alak, Katu and Suay villages can be found within a few kilometres of the resort".
 Tourists are also informed of the markets where they can go and observe the cultures of ethnic minorities and purchase items unique to each culture.

 The Bolaven Plateau is filled with cultural and geographical areas of interest.
 Whether it is a boat trip to one of the waterfalls that occupy the region, a tour of the area's coffee plantations, an elephant day trek, or visiting one of the villages of the ethnic minorities, a journey to the Plateau has many opportunities for tourists.